Join Us

 Key Features of RBC Bedside Filters

-Modern bedside filters come with distinct features that cater to diverse clinical needs.
+Modern bedside filters incorporate distinct features catering to diverse clinical scenarios.
 These include:

 1. Leukoreduction Capability